fpgaminer/vip-html5-player/README.md

 **New**
  * Next Track button goes to a random track, instead of next in the playlist.
  * Previous Track button goes to the track previously played, instead of the previous in the playlist.
  * Playlist Selection dropdown.
-Easily switch between the different VIP playlists (VIP, Mellow, Source, Exiled).
+Easily switch between the different VIP playlists (VIP, Mellow, Source, Exiled, WAP, CPP).

 Compatibility